 On a huge leaf like mine, a tablespoon took the most of the flesh out the first run but it took a second scoop to remove the rest of the flesh.

-Put the flesh in the blender, add extras, blend until there are no more chunks and let it rest, in the fridge until the rich foam settles down.
+Put the flesh in the blender (See best blenders at here), add extras, blend until there are no more chunks and let it rest, in the fridge until the rich foam settles down.

 Pour your freshly squeezed aloe vera juice into a container and use it or store it as you consider fit.

 On storing Aloe Vera Leaves and gel: